 You may make investment changes online.

-Simply put, a health savings account (HSA) is a tax-exempt account established for the purpose of paying or reimbursing qualified medical expenses for an individual, spouse or family.
-To be eligible to open an HSA, you must first choose a HSA-qualified consumer-driven health plan (CDHP).
+A health savings account (HSA) is a tax-advantaged savings account established for the purpose of paying or reimbursing qualified medical expenses for an individual, spouse or family.

 An HSA provides triple tax savings.
 Funds are deposited on a pre-tax or tax-deductible basis, earnings grow tax free and withdrawals for qualified medical expenses are tax free.